WE WANT YOUR INPUT!

 The Parks, Recreation & Facilities Management Department would like to thank the community, groups, partners, and contractors who have provided their input on improving Appleton’s parks and recreational areas.

-Lundgaard Park Phase 1
+Lundgaard Park

 The following amenities are included in Phase 1 of the Lundgaard Park Project: